Last Updated on May 5, 2020 by Paroma

 I hope you enjoyed reading this post and are already planning some epic Bay Area hikes with your dogs in the coming months.
-There are a lot of dog friendly hiking trails in Bay Area, so please do take some time to get your pup acquainted with the beauty of California’s outdoors!
+There are a lot of dog friendly hikes in Bay Area, so please take your pup along with you to enjoy the beauty of California’s outdoors!
+Follow all of Babu’s adventures in California right here!

 Like this post?
 Pin it here